 Members of USD Sports and Recreation clubs experience participating in a new or competitive activity.
 In doing so, Campus Recreation encourages their growth and development as both athletes and individuals by providing competitive experiences, opportunities for teamwork, and an opportunity to pursue a healthy interest.
 Additionally, USD's Sports and Recreation Clubs are managed and run by student leaders.
 As such, members of each club develop valuable life-long skills in management and leadership.

-For more information or questions please contact Heather Evans, Sports Club Coordinator, at
+For more information or questions please contact our Sports Club Coordinator, at

 Sports Clubs vs. Recreation Clubs

 Sports Clubs differ from other campus athletic programs by providing opportunities for certain sports that are not offered through intercollegiate athletics; but unlike intramurals, Sports Clubs compete against other schools.
 Clubs generally are competitive, practice two or three times per week, and have coaches.
 Many teams compete nationally with other colleges and universities, and often bring back titles and trophies.
 This means that students can still participate competitively in their favorite sports.